blakebjorn/Backendless-Python/README.md

 Dependencies: Requests

 This currently only includes very basic functionality (registration, login, updating user fields, logging out).
-Any/all pull requests are welcome
+This is not official in any capacity, nor am I affiliated with Backendless Any/all pull requests are welcome.

 ### Usage